 Per the World Food Prize organization,

 “A pioneer in food policy research, Dr. Haddad brought the issue of nutrition to the forefront by using both economic and medical research to convince development leaders to make child nutrition an urgent priority in the global food security agenda.
 Dr. Nabarro, a champion of public health in the United Nations, was directly responsible for uniting 54 countries and one Indian state under the Scaling Up Nutrition Movement to join forces and implement evidence-based policies and programs.”
-(For more on the 2018 Laureates, see the World Food Prize website).

 “The Borlaug Dialogue helped me decide on my minor,” said Shemsa Ndahiro Iribagiza, a sophomore integrated science major and Rwandan CUSP Scholar who also attended the event as an IANR Student Diplomat.
 “I can surely say that nutrition is the best thing that will help me give back to my community back in Rwanda.”

 The World Food Prize organization has an impressive international reach, with internship programs in 23 countries operating out of leading research institutions like the International Maize and Wheat Improvement Center (CIMMYT) in Mexico, the International Livestock Research Institute (ILRI) in Ethiopia, and the Center for International Forestry Research (CIFOR) in Indonesia; a council of advisors hailing from 15 countries, and current and former laureates from nearly 20 countries.
 The Borlaug Dialogue, logically, attracts attendees from a wide array of organizations and industries, and is an excellent opportunity for students, both domestic and international, to engage with food security leaders from all over the world.